lambdamikel/x-mem-80/README.md

 - `GAL22V10` implements the address decoding and `RD`, `WR` signal forwarding to the EI.
 Two `74LS374` latches are used as 4 resp.
 5 bit registers for the low and high page number.

+- Upon powerup, the two (lower and higher) page registers in X-MEM/80 are in an undefined state.
+Before loading and executing a program that relies on upper memory and bank switching, the `MEMRES/CMD` (see below) should be executed to initialize the page registers to 0.
+Note that in X-MEM/80 mode (16 KB pages), both the lower and the higher page register are set to `0`, so the same 16 KB memory page appears both under `0x8000` and `0xC000`.

 ### Model III Version